 Active ownership with room to manoeuvre

 The Ureflex story reflects Mette Grunnet's and Genua's approach to active ownership.
 The Genua toolbox is filled with financial and economic tools, the effect of which is to bring focus to business and operations.
 However, Genua also has a wealth of practical and pragmatic experience of creating value at a company.
 Combined with strong leadership experience, Genua has an excellent track record of helping companies to make a turn-around, develop and even sell.

-CEO Lars Bugge is Genoa's day-to-day link with the companies in Genua's investment portfolio.
-Over a period of 30 years, Lars Bugge has held several senior positions, e.g. as CEO of several Danish and international companies.
-He is an experienced Board member and skilled in making mergers and acquisitions.
+Director Ulrik Mikkelsen is Genoa's day-to-day link with the companies in Genua's investment portfolio.
+Over the past 25 years, Ulrik Mikkelsen has held several managerial positions in Danish and international companies, and he is also an experienced Board member.

-Lars ensures that there is always a respectful dialogue between Genua and the local management team.
+Ulrik ensures that there is always a respectful dialogue between Genua and the local management team.
 The local management team is responsible for operations while Genua takes care of business development and sets the strategic course from the boardroom.
 This does not mean that the dialogue never leaves the boardroom.
-At Genua, we believe in cultivating a dialogue in the shape of daily consultancy and discussions as needed between Lars Bugge and senior management of the Genua-owned companies.
+At Genua, we believe in cultivating a dialogue in the shape of daily consultancy and discussions as needed between Ulrik Mikkelsen and senior management of the Genua-owned companies.